-Yet verse 14 tells us, "the LORD caused the sea to go back by a strong east wind all that night, and made the sea into dry land..."
-Note the three words... "all that night..."
-God was working in the dark to accomplish their deliverance.
-To the Hebrews it was lights out, but God's plan unfolded under the cover of darkness.
+Verse 14 tells us, "the LORD caused the sea to go back by a strong east wind all that night, and made the sea into dry land..."
+Note the three words, "all that night..."
+While they were waiting, God was working.

+God was working in the dark to accomplish the people's deliverance.
+To the Hebrews, it was lights out, but God's plan unfolded under the cover of darkness.
 And this is how God often works in our lives.